KathFK1234/alx-system_engineering-devops/0x00-shell_basics/README.md

 - File: `10-back`

 ### 11. Lists
-Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the `/boot` directory (in this order), in long format.
 - File: `11-lists`

 ### 12. File type
-Write a script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script.
+Write a script that prints the type of the file named `iamafile`.
+The file iamafile will be in the `/tmp` directory when we will run your script.
 - File: `12-file_type`

 ### 13. We are symbols, and inhabit symbols
-Create a symbolic link to /bin/ls, named __ls__.
+Create a symbolic link to `/bin/ls`, named `__ls__`.
 The symbolic link should be created in the current working directory.
 - File: `13-symbolic_link`

 ### 14. Copy HTML files